 I liked you better then.

 We online folks who have been around more than a couple of years get these kinds of comments all the time.
 I liked you better when you did something different, wore different fashion, wrote about different topics, I liked you better then.
-I read this kind of comment and I never think, “Wow, maybe I should go back to how it used to be.”
+I read this kind of comment, and I never think, “Wow, maybe I should go back to how it used to be.”
 I instead think, “Wow, this person is stuck in the past.”

-If I was still writing about the same thing I wrote about ten years ago… well I wouldn't be doing this job anymore.
+If I were still writing about the same thing I wrote about ten years ago… well, I wouldn't be doing this job anymore.
 Not only would it not be financially viable, but it would also be a miserable slog.
 And I can't even imagine wearing the same sort of outfits I wore a decade ago.
 I am a different person, my life is different, my outlook on the world is different, and with that, this site and the content I create is different.

 Essentially, when you're telling me you liked me better then, you're telling me, “I liked you better when you were that way because I am still that way and need confirmation that being that way is okay.”
 And you're not going to get that from me or from any self-respecting individual with an online presence.
 I've changed, and I will continue to change.
 Haven't you changed over time?